-Chapters that wish to use another form of the logo or different text placement should contact IEC National's Industry Outreach & Engagement Department for permission.
+Chapters that wish to use another form of the logo or different text placement should contact IEC National's Industry Recognition Committee for permission.
+The Industry Recognition Committee will seek input from the Membership Committee prior to approving the proposed chapter logo.